SAML-based Single Sign-On

 http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier

-The email of the user matching the email of a team member in your Kandji instance.Needed to match the user authenticating to Kandji.
+The email of the user matching the email of a team member in your Kandji tenant.Needed to match the user authenticating to Kandji.

 http://schemas.xmlsoap.org/ws/2005/05/identity/claims/surname